Translate

 WV256/862 VL Hunter GA.11 Royal Navy

 WV256/862 'VL' Hunter GA.11.
-Status it became G-BZBP.
-It can be seen at RAF St Mawgan wearing the marks of 26 Squadron RAF, where it had served at RAF Oldenburg in Germany.
+Status: it became G-BZBP.
+It can be seen at RAF St Mawgan, where it bears the marks of 26 Squadron RAF, having previously served at RAF Oldenburg in Germany.

-Similar to the Harrier story of not being saleable abroad due to American technology in their canopies, this Hunter was built at Kingstone-Upon-Thames in 1955!
+Similar to the Harrier's story of not being saleable abroad due to American technology in their canopies, this Hunter was built at Kingston-Upon-Thames in 1955.
 It was presented for auction in 1995, forty years after entering service.
-Amazingly, did it have to be withdrawn from the auction due to the American funding in its manufacture?
+Amazingly, did it have to be withdrawn from the auction due to American funding for its manufacture?

 Eventually, it was sold in 2000 by Phillips in a MOD aircraft auction.